 I manage a RV park at Lake Texoma.
 Every year we battle with the grass burrs, how can I eliminate these burrs being mindful that I'm 50' from the lake?

-Grayson County TX horticulture over 4 years ago
+Grayson County Texas horticulture over 4 years ago

 I have 8 acres on my property in Whitewright TX that needs some sort of grass that will grow without assistance to cover and fill in the area.
 The land currently just has spotty areas of grass and weeds with many open areas with no vegetation.
 When I mow it I kick up tons of dust and dirt and would really like to get these areas filled in with grass of some sort.
 Can you advise me of something I can plant so I get good coverage that will grow and sustain itself without additional watering of nutrients being added?
 Thanks for your help.

-Grayson County TX sustainable gardening and landscaping over 4 years ago
+Grayson County Texas sustainable gardening and landscaping almost 5 years ago